0AbsZero0/ActionsFundamentals/README.md

 - execute runners
 - contains steps, a reuseable step is an Action

+### Events that Trigger Workflow
+- webhook, scheduled, manual events
+- cron syntax for schedule
+- repository dispatch event, allows a repository to webhook into another repository where the event is held; done through GitHub CLI, curl, octokit, etc., needs to autheticate

+### Jobs and Steps
+- map is runned in parallel by default
+- can be chained using keyword
+- runs on runner in process
+- contains sequence of steps
+- steps can be shell command or action
+- sequence in a job runs in the same process/directory, runs in shell

 ### Day 2
 - [ ] Introduction
 - [ ] Actions for CI/CD